-Students earn a Master of Public Policy (MPP) upon completion of a 37-credit program that includes the policy seminar; seven core courses; a summer internship; and four electives, two of which must come from the pool of SPP program electives.
+The Master of Public Policy (MPP) at the UMass Amherst School of Public Policy is a 37-credit program that includes the policy seminar; six core courses; a summer internship; and four electives, two of which must be SPP program electives.

 - Policy seminar (3 credits)

-- Seven graduate-level core courses (3 credits each, except 1-credit professional development seminar; 19 credits total)
+- Six graduate-level core courses (3 credits each, except 1-credit professional development seminar; 16 credits total)

 - Summer internship (3 credits)